Esham156/lap1_api/README.md

 - destroy `DELETE /sharks/:id`

 ## 3. update this read me
 - how to run the app?
+  "node index.js"

   - do I need to `cd` into a folder?
+    "cd <folder name>"

   - how to install (dev)/dependencies?
+    "npm i -D <name>"

   - how to run the tests?
+    "npm run test"

-  - what port should we open in the web browser?
+  - what port should we open in the web browser? port = 8080

   - what endpoints are available?
+    /,/fruits,/fruits/1-4

 - bugs?
+  im not able to run the app.port part

 - link to deployed version
 - if you think that something is wrong with the tests, please create an issue